RobertJansen1/OpenStack-Docs/_posts/migrations/2025-10-29-faq-migrations.md

 ## How can I initiate the migration myself?

 When your instance is flagged for migration, additional metadata is added to your instance named `o2o-scheduled-YYYY-MM-DDTHH:MM:SS`.
-You can schedule the migration by changing the date / time (times are in UTC!) to your preference.
+You can schedule the migration by changing the date / time (times are in the europe/amsterdam timezone!) to your preference.
 A date / time in the past will start a migration as soon as a migration slot is available (mostly within a minute).
 Alternatively you can set metadata `o2o-migrate-now` on the metadata key `migrate_flag`.

+To set or change the metadata of your instance, go to the Horizon interface Project > Compute > Instances.
+Click the more options triangle next to the instance and choose `Update Metadata`.
+Open `Provider platform options` > `Migration` and Click `+` on `Scheduling options`.
+Update the date/timestamp to your liking and click `Save`

 -----